 If you have a cat who you allow to go outdoors occasionally you will have noticed that he will chew on some grass.
 Popular notion is that a cat with an upset stomach eats grass to make himself throw up.
 This belief has made a number of cat owners worried when their cat eats grass but doesn’t throw up.

 Why Doesn’t My Cat Throw Up The Grass?

 It is not true that every time a cat eats grass it has a bum tummy and wants to vomit.
 Cats do not eat grass solely to “self-medicate”.
 A number of cats do that, but not all.
 If the cat had a bad stomach or a hairball before he ate grass then it is likely that the grass will add to the irritation and the cat will soon after throw up the grass together with the offensive material in the stomach.

-Many cats eat grass just because they find it interesting to nibble on and they do not vomit afterwards.
+Sometimes a cat eats grass but doesn’t throw up because it has simply nibbled on it out of interest.
 If the cat did not have a stomach problem before eating grass then the grass would just pass on to the intestine like any other foodstuff and the cat doesn’t throw up.
 Unless the cat swallowed an unusually large quantity of grass at one time then it may cause stomach irritation causing the cat to throw up.

 Benefits of Eating Grass